Go to top

 The opponents of the theory of evolution use the argument that the probability of the accidental creation of even quite simple protein molecules in the primordial soup is 1 out of 10113 attempts, and a simple enzyme 1 out of 1040 000 attempts, while the mathematicians say that even an event whose probability is expressed by the figure 1 out of 1050 will never happen.
 Often these numbers are replaced by comparing the likelihood of accidental origin of life on Earth with the likelihood of accidentally creating a working Boeing 747 after a hurricane has gone through a junkyard.

 But it is enough to carry out some simple calculations to see the enormous creative potential inherent in the process of biological evolution.
 Calculate how many bacteria there would be after four and a half billion years, assuming that they reproduce once every single day?
 The first day there are two, the next - four, the third eight and so on...
 The general formula is known even to high school children: on the n-th day, their number should amount to 2n.
 So how many should there be exactly after, say, 1 642 500 000 000 days (4.5 billion years times 365 days)?
 The answer surprises most and gives food for thought: 10500 000 000 000!
 How insignificant do the previously quoted numbers of "extremely unlikely creation" look?
-This simple calculation shows that that to build a specific chain of nucleotides (specific mRNA), nature may have had 10500 000 000 000 trials.
+This simple calculation shows that to build a specific chain of nucleotides (specific mRNA), nature may have had 10500 000 000 000 trials.
 This figure is based on the assumption that there is only one division per day, but bacteria under favorable conditions (where there are as many resources as needed) can multiply up to seventy times faster.
 Replication at a lower level than the cell had to run a lot faster, for example: DNA replication proceeds at a speed of one thousand nucleotides per second.

 Therefore, assuming that the rate of division is, for example, one second, after only two days there would be 1052 016 objects created from one original object.